-The Avocet Line is a busy, thriving and much-loved railway that runs the 15km down the eastern side of Devon’s Exe Estuary from the city of Exeter to seaside Exmouth.
+The Avocet Line is a busy, thriving and much-loved railway that runs the 9.5 miles along the eastern side of Devon’s Exe Estuary from the city of Exeter to the seaside resort of Exmouth.
 It’s scenic, but also a vital resource for daily travel to work, school and college and shopping.
+This website, edited and managed by the line’s rail users group (ALRUG), aims to tell you about many aspects of the line’s past, present and future.
+For more information about our 5 year vision for the line please read our manifesto, which was launched at the AGM in October 2015.

 We hope you find it interesting and perhaps that you will wish to join our group and help build the best possible future for this valuable and successful railway line.
+Navigate using our menu in the banner at the top or view these items of interest:

-- Join our thriving users group
+- Join our thriving users group (see a sample of our award winning members newsletter)

 - See the latest news on this site

-- Realtime information from First Great Western
+- Realtime information from the Great Western Railway

 - Places to go and things to do